Fast X: Casting

-In early 2022, Jason Momoa was cast as Dante, the villain, while Daniela Melchior, Brie Larson, and Alan Ritchson joined the cast by that April.
-Describing Mamoa's addition, director Louis Leterrier said Dante is "an incredible new character.
-It’s 1,000 per cent Momoa", while Michelle Rodriguez said Dante is "malicious but he can be playful.
+In a March 2023 interview with Total Film, Larson revealed she would portray Tess, the daughter of government agent and covert operations team leader Mr. Nobody; she described Tess as "a bridge", saying, "she doesn't go along with the Agency.
+She believes in the legacy her father set up, standing with Dom and the Toretto family".
+Describing Momoa's addition, director Louis Leterrier said Dante is "an incredible new character.
+It's 1,000 per cent Momoa", while Michelle Rodriguez said Dante is "malicious but he can be playful.
 It's like a fresh energy.
 There's something charming about him".
-In May, Rita Moreno was cast as Abuela Toretto, the grandmother of Dom, Jakob, and Mia, with Leterrier describing her inclusion as the "guiding light that Dom is following", adding, "[Abuela] is his conscience, [she is one] of the people that keep him grounded.
-When your grandmother who you haven't seen for years comes and gives you a message that becomes guiding for the second part of your life, you listen".
+She later labeled Dante as the best male villain in the franchise, describing him as "revenge with a smirk".
+After being cast, Momoa was initially apprehensive over filming conditions due to the reports of conflict on set between Diesel and Lin, and said he accepted the role to play against type.
+In May, Rita Moreno was cast as Abuelita, the grandmother of Dom, Jakob, and Mia, with Leterrier describing her inclusion as the "guiding light that Dom is following", adding, "[Abuelita] is his conscience, [she is one] of the people that keep him grounded.
+When your grandmother you haven't seen for years gives you a message that becomes guiding for the second part of your life, you listen".
 In a February 2023 interview with Collider, Moreno's grandson said he pitched for her inclusion in Fast X after he met Diesel at the premiere for West Side Story (2021), which starred Moreno.